Azure/ResourceModules/docs/wiki/GettingStarted.md

 ### Platform principal

-The platform [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) is used to perform actions in Azure using a service principal.
+The platform principal is used to perform actions in Azure using a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
 Depending on what you want to execute, different permissions will be required.
 For example:
 - To test the **Management Group** module, your principal needs at least _[Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor)_ permissions on a management group
 - To test **RBAC** with any of the modules you need at least _[User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator)_ permissions on the target scope
 - To test **subscription-level deployments** you need at least _[Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor)_ permissions on the target scope